OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 -- TODO [What does it mean for programmatic defenses to be effective?] --

+##### Quality Criteria

+"More is better" is not always a great motto in real life but it does apply to software protections.
+Employing multiple defenses at the same time makes it difficult for the adversary to get a foothold for starting the analysis.
+They may find that the binary code is encrypted and doesn’t load in their favorite disassembler.
+Multiple layers of debugging defenses prevent her from easily dumping the decrypted code.
+Patching the binary code is difficult due to its encrypted nature, and because it triggers additional integrity checks.

+###### Response Type

+Less is better in terms of information given to the adversary.
+The most effective defensive features are designed to respond in stealth mode: The attacker is left completely unaware that a defensive mechanism has been triggered.

+- Feedback: When the anti-tampering response is triggered, an error message is displayed to the user or written to a log file.
+The adversary can immediately discern the nature of the defensive feature as well as the time at which the mechanism was triggered.
+- Indiscernible: The defense mechanism terminates the app without providing any error details and without logging the reason for the termination.
+The adversary does not learn information about the nature of the defensive feature, but can discern the approximate time at which the feature was triggered.
+- Stealth: The anti-tampering feature either does not visibly respond at all to the detected tampering, or the response happens with a significant delay.
+For example, the mechanism could corrupt a pointer which leads to a malfunction at a much later point in time.

+###### API Layer

+Lower-level calls are more difficult to defeat than higher level calls.

+- System Library: The feature relies on public library functions or methods.
+- Kernel: The anti-reversing feature calls directly into the kernel.
+- Self-contained: The feature does not require any library or system calls to work.

+###### Uniqueness

+The more original the anti-reversing trick, the less likely the adversary has seen it all before.

+- Standard API: The feature relies on APIs that are specifically meant to prevent reverse engineering.
+It can be bypassed easily using generic tools.
+- Published: A well-documented and commonly used technique is used.
+It can be bypassed by using widely available tools with a moderate amount of customization.
+- Proprietary: The feature is not commonly found in published anti-reverse-engineering resources for the target operating system, or a known technique has been sufficiently extended / customized to cause significant effort for the reverse engineer.

+###### Parallelism

+Debugging and disabling a mechanism becomes more difficult when multiple threats or processes are involved.

+- Single thread
+- Multiple threads or processes

 ##### Anti-Tampering Requirements in the MASVS

 -- TODO [Describe Anti-Tampering Requirements in the MASVS] --